 Turns out there were numbers, and they weren’t sexy at all.
 A 2017 study by the Centers for Disease Control and Prevention found that between 1991 and 2017, the rate of teens who had ever had intercourse as well as the rate of teens engaging in sexual activity at the time of the survey consistently plummeted.
-While this study relates specifically to teenagers, those individuals are now the Millennials who make up the biggest demographic of the dating pool today.
+While this study focuses on teenagers, those individuals are now the Millennials who make up the biggest demographic of the dating pool today.
 They’re the same demographic that was raised on the milk of social media and cell phones.
 Is it any surprise they naturally gravitate toward slipping into someone’s DMs over intimacy IRL?
 No. But is this pick-up tactic harming us?
 Possibly.

 “The question is: will the sex recession continue?”